 Standard, On-Site PBX

-The central functions of a PBX system are to route incoming calls to the appropriate extension in an office, and to share phone lines between extensions.
-Many functions (automated greetings, recorded messages, dialing menus, connections to voicemail, etc) can be added to the basic switching system to better suit the business it serves.
-However, with the physical limitations of this technology, every change or enhancement comes with it the need for massive reconfigurations to be preformed by a trained telephone technician.
+A PBX system routes incoming calls to the appropriate extension in an office, and to share phone lines between extensions.
+Many functions can be added to better suit a business, however, with the physical limitations of this technology every change or enhancement requires massive reconfigurations preformed by a trained telephone technician.

 The range of features offered by a PBX system varies.
-The price of the equipment and service required to introduce these features hampers their availability due to the high level of maintenance required, is typically tethered to a proportional variation in the price of the equipment.
+The price of the equipment and service required to introduce these features hampers their availability due to the high level of maintenance required.
 Primary functions of PBX phones include:

 - A single business number that gives access to all company employees and departments